A service provided by the BC Centre for Disease Control

 What is Syphilis

 Syphilis alternates between times when it is active and inactive.
-When syphilis is active, there may be symptoms.
-When the infection is inactive, no symptoms appear even though you still have syphilis.
+When syphilis is active, you might have symptoms.
+When the infection is inactive, you will not have symptoms but you can still pass the infection to others.

 Syphilis rates have been increasing in BC over the past 20 years.